SpikeHD/Dorion/README.md

         └── theme.css
 ```

-so if you download a plugin or theme, just pop it into the `plugins`/`themes` folder.
+so if you download a plugin, extension, or theme, just pop it into the `plugins`/`extensions`/`themes` folder.
 If you need help finding them, there are buttons in Dorion settings that'll take you where you need!

 > [!NOTE]
 > Themes can also be installed by clicking `Install Theme from Link` in Theme settings, if you prefer